nutraz/HeliosHash-DAO/README.md

 # 🚨 HeliosHash DAO - EARLY ALPHA DEVELOPMENT

-**⚠️ CRITICAL NOTICE: This project is in EARLY ALPHA development stage and is NOT READY for production use.**

-**🚫 Smart contracts have NOT been professionally audited.
-No funds should be deposited until security audit completion and legal compliance.**

-## 🔥 **REALITY CHECK: MVP DEVELOPMENT PHASE** (October 2025)

 **🖥️ Desktop**: `http://localhost:3001` | **📱 Mobile**: Network-ready for local testing (use your LAN IP) **⚡ Status**: Building 50kW co-ownership prototype | **🎯 Goal**: 3 real investors in 30 days